How to Bulk Up or Lean Down on a Plant-Based Diet

 And while either bulking up or slimming down can be done on a plant-based diet, there’s one important difference: “Whole, plant-based foods are nutrient-dense but not calorie-dense,” says Karina Inkster, vegan fitness and nutrition coach in Powell River, British Columbia.
 “Comparing a vegan diet to eating lots of calorie-dense processed foods, it can be slightly more challenging to bulk up [on a vegan diet] and slightly less challenging to slim down,” Inkster explains.
-But you can definitely choose how your body responds to you diet by choose the types of foods you eat.
+But you can definitely choose how your body responds to your diet by choosing the types of foods you eat.
 Here’s how to get it right.

 If you want to gain muscle, two main nutritional strategies should dominate your game plan: Being in a calorie surplus and getting the right amount of protein.
 “You have to stimulate the body to grow muscle,” Stansbury explains.
 “It’s an energy-intensive process and generally not something the body wants to do.”